-Implementation By Task: Pupils should be involved in the identification of targets which are meaningful to them and in the selection of an appropriate task from the given range.
-By Offering Optional Activities: In class or as homework, to extend learning.
-This QFT/SEND provision will be explicit within the lesson-by-lesson schemes of work.
-GIFTED and TALENTED -Option of writing their own monologue as one of the characters for 'Trouble at the Nightclub' and learning the Shakespeare version of a scene explored in the lesson Modelling by teacher and Peers Curriculum Delivery Learning Outcomes (Knowledge) Term Two first half DNA - Exploring a script such as DNA for students to unpick clear identity and characteristic traits.
+Term Two first half

+DNA - Exploring a script such as DNA for students to unpick clear identity and characteristic traits.
 To understand the plot - they group think they have killed another teenager as he was hit with rocks and then well down a well.
 The group cover it up and give a fake witness statement to the police.
+The teenagers

-The teenagers Students to UNDERSTAND the moral implications of telling the truth and helping people in need.
-To UNDERSTAND how tension in created in group situations can can lead to one person making a the final decision.
-KNOW the actions and events of the play is contradictory to the role and responsibilities young people have in society.
-BE ABLE to use as tableaux / monologues / mine / physical theatre / flashbacks / flash forwards ALL-By end of the unit all pupils will understand the purpose of a character profile and the execution of monologues and duologues MOST- pupils will be able to offer ways of using the new skills SOME - be able to draw on previous learning and add other techniques to the final piece A FEW-Will be able to take a directing role Term Two first half Charlie's Story Covering the character Charlie and the situations he has been getting himself into and how Charlie if thinking/feeling as a result.
-ALL-By end of the unit all pupils will have an understanding of characters.
-ALL pupils to participate in the practical tasks and an understanding of new Drama learning.
-MOST- pupils will be able to offer further understanding of characterisation skills and techniques SOME - be able to learn and perform in a variety of ways A FEW-Will be able to take a lead in the creation and development of the work
+- Students to UNDERSTAND the moral implications of telling the truth and helping people in need. - To UNDERSTAND how tension in created in group situations can can lead to one person making a the final decision. - KNOW the actions and events of the play is contradictory to the role and responsibilities young people have in society. - BE ABLE to use as tableaux / monologues / mine / physical theatre / flashbacks / flash forwards

+Learning Outcomes (Knowledge)

+- ALL-By end of the unit all pupils will understand the purpose of a character profile and the execution of monologues and duologues - MOST- pupils will be able to offer ways of using the new skills - SOME be able to draw on previous learning and add other techniques to the final piece - A FEW-Will be able to take a directing role

+Term Two first half

+Charlie's Story

+Covering the character Charlie and the situations he has been getting himself into and how Charlie if thinking/feeling as a result.

+ALL-By end of the unit all pupils will have an understanding if characters.
+ALL pupils to participate in the practical tasks and an understanding of new Drama learning

-Development of characterisation Rehearsing and refining work Working creatively and collaboratively Ability to evaluate work verbally using key terms Understanding the flow of a plot line Realising a playwright's intentions Making connections with other areas of the curriculum Confidence in performing skills Use of specific Drama techniques to communicate ideas, plot, characters and mood/atmosphere Assessment One summative assessments for year 9 in Winter Term Recording and verbal feedback of one practical presentation Impact Attainment and Progress - Refer to assessment results / data review documentation.
+MOST- pupils will be able to offer further understanding of characterisation skills and techniques SOME - be able to learn and perform in a variety of ways A FEW-Will be able to take a lead in the creation and development of the work Development of characterisation Rehearsing and refining work Working creatively and collaboratively Ability to evaluate work verbally using key terms Understanding the flow of a plot line Realising a playwright's intentions Making connections with other areas of the curriculum Confidence in performing skills Use of specific Drama techniques to communicate ideas, plot, characters and mood/atmosphere Accessment One summative assessments for year 9 in Winter Term Assessment Recording and verbal feedback of one practical presentation Impact Attainment and Progress - Refer to assessment results / data review documentation.